Will ALMA Reveal the True Core Mass Function of Protoclusters?: Discussion

 \subsection{Interferometric Artifacts}

-We have shown in \S~\ref{ALMA_cmf} that the CMF of the synthetic ALMA cores has an excess of high-mass cores and a shallower power-law tail relative to the CMF extracted from the column-density maps (blue unshaded histogram in Figure~\ref{cmf_overlap_alma} versus blue unshaded histogram in Figure~\ref{cmf_overlap}).
+We have shown in \S~\ref{ALMA_cmf} that the CMF of the synthetic ALMA cores has an excess of high-mass cores and a slightly shallower power-law tail relative to the CMF extracted from the column-density maps (blue unshaded histogram in Figure~\ref{cmf_overlap_alma} versus blue unshaded histogram in Figure~\ref{cmf_overlap}).
 The shift in the turnover mass depends on the noise level that sets a mass sensitivity: the higher the noise, the higher the turnover mass.
-But the high-mass tail of the CMF is also shifted to the right.
+But the high-mass tail of the CMF is also shifted to the right (larger masses).
 Two straightforward explanations for this excess of massive cores are possible: i) the observational noise causes an artificial merging of nearby cores extracted by {\sl getsf}; ii) the shift is due to an incorrect choice of the temperature (assumed to be too low).
-By producing and analysing ALMA simulated images of the same maps without thermal noise, and single-dish simulated images, also without noise, we can show that neither of these simple explanations is correct.
+However, the comparison of the different CMFs in the panels of Figure~\ref{referee_multi} proves that neither of these simple explanations is correct.

-The red histogram in Figure~\ref{cmf_no_thermal} shows the CMF of {\sl getsf} cores extracted from synthetic ALMA maps without thermal noise, while the blue histogram is the same synthetic ALMA CMF as in Figure~\ref{cmf_overlap_alma}.
-The comparison of the two CMFs shows that the effect of thermal noise is the expected one: the sensitivity of the images is reduced and so the CMF turnover shifts to larger masses, meaning that lower-mass cores are lost from the sample.
-But that loss does not cause an artificial merging into larger-mass cores, as the high-mass tails of the two CMFs are indistinguishable from each other.
+The comparison of the two pairs of CMFs in the two bottom panels of Figure~\ref{referee_multi} shows that the effect of thermal noise is the expected one: the sensitivity of the images is reduced and so the CMF turnover shifts to larger masses, meaning that lower-mass cores are lost from the sample.
+But that loss does not cause an artificial merging into larger-mass cores, as the high-mass tails of the two CMFs from the maps with noise are indistinguishable from that of the CMF of the map without noise.
 Essentially the same high-mass cores are selected (or at least the same CMF of high-mass cores), so thermal noise is not the main cause of the shift to larger masses of the high-mass tail of the CMF of synthetic ALMA cores, relative to that of the cores extracted from the column-density maps.